The Right of First Refusal of the Freehold to Leaseholders

 The Right of First Refusal (RFR) is provided by s5 of the Landlord and Tenant Act 1987 (Part 1).
-It is not a means of forcing a landlord to sell the freehold.
-Leaseholders who want to do that can do so through the collective enfranchisement provisions of the Leasehold Reform, Housing and Urban Development Act 1993.
+It is not a means of forcing a landlord to sell the freehold because leaseholders who want to do that can do so through the collective enfranchisement provisions of the Leasehold Reform, Housing and Urban Development Act 1993.
 RFR simply enables leaseholders to purchase the interest before it is offered on the open market or by auction.

-The sale or transfer by the landlord of his interest is termed a disposal.
-It may be a simple sale of the interest (a lease), the sale of the freehold or the sale of a headlease over all the flats.
-It could also be a proposal by the landlord to create a new headlease, i.e. a new interest in the building.
-In either case where the disposal is a relevant disposal and the conditions relating to the building, the landlord and the leaseholders are met then the right to first refusal exists and the disposal must first be offered to the leaseholders.
+Where the disposal is a relevant disposal and the conditions relating to the building, the landlord and the leaseholders are met then the right of first refusal exists and the disposal must first be offered to the leaseholders.

 A selling landlord has a statutory obligation to serve notice on at least 90% of the qualifying leaseholders.
 If there are less than 10, a formal notice of the intent to sell has to be served on all but one of them.
 The Notice required comes under s5 of the Landord and Tenant Act 1987.
 If it is being sold on the open market then s5a of the Act is applicable and if it is to be sold at auction then s5b applies.